 Q: How does the school ensure that students stay on track with coursework?

-A: Realizing that time management is one of the largest obstacles for students in an online environment, there are four main ways that Denver Online High School works to ensure students stay supported and on track to complete coursework on time.
+A: Realizing that time management is one of the largest obstacles for students in an online environment, there are five main ways that Denver Online High School works to ensure students stay supported and on track to complete coursework on time.
 1) New students are required to attend a New Student Orientation that teaches students to be effective online learners.
 2) Each student meets with a counselor to plan his or her coursework.
-3) Courses are designed to keep students on track through progress monitoring or due dates throughout the quarter.
+3) Courses are designed to keep students on track through progress monitoring or due dates throughout the semester.
 4) Teachers and advisors work together to keep students on track through early detection of problems and working with students on their individualized Student Improvement Plan.
 5) Connection Days and Grad Prep Fridays enable enhanced student growth by providing in-person activities and personalized learning supports and opportunities.
 See the Academic Support System for more details on this process.
 If students are struggling to stay on track, they also may be asked to work more frequently at the building in order to have access to more personalized academic options.

 Q: What does an online class look like?

 A: Each course is organized into weekly folders.
 Within those weekly folders, all coursework (e.g. assignments, quizzes/tests, projects) in each class are available for students from the very beginning of the class.
 Therefore, students can see all assigned coursework for the class and then work at their own pace through it, completing one folder each week to stay on track.
 Content is all teacher and student driven, where teachers are able to modify coursework to match student needs.
 Some classes will incorporate live class sessions where students will use Zoom, a web conferencing tool.
 Using Zoom, teachers may lead a class lecture using PowerPoints, videos, science lab simulations, and other forms of instruction.
 During these live class sessions, students may interact through video, audio, or text chat with their teachers and classmates.